Xceptance/xlt-documentation/content/en/load-testing/Advanced/050-custom-data.md

 * _Example: A file that contains the total number of requests per application tier with a tier/requests pair per line._

-//invalid???
 The external data files can use csv format (which works out of the box) or other formats (which can be read using custom parsers).
-All entries in external data files must be timestamped.

 ### Data Parsers and Value Sets

 To read and interpret external data files, a `Parser` class is needed for each type of file or format.
 The parser takes a line of input (with possibly multiple values) and parses it to a generic set of values.
 Typically, one line contains all data items of a value set.
 Sometimes, however, the values are spread across multiple lines.
-Certain tools, iostat for instance, produce such type of data files.
+Certain tools, _iostat_ for instance, produce such types of data files.
 In this case, the parser has to process multiple lines of input before a value set is complete.

 Typically, a data file contains many value sets.
 The parsed value sets for a certain file must have a uniform structure, i.e. they should all contain the same data items at the same position.
 Otherwise the report generator cannot process them correctly.

 A value set can optionally carry a timestamp.
 This timestamp is valid for all the data items in the value set.
 Whether or not a timestamp will be set is defined by the parser.
-If the timestamp is present, the report generator will treat the value set as sampled data, otherwise as precomputed data.
+If the timestamp is present, the report generator will treat the value set as sampled data, otherwise as precomputed ("plain") data.
 Note that if the timestamp does not lie within the load testing period, the value set will be ignored.
 This way you don’t have to cut out the interesting part from your, say, daily logs.

 Later on, when configuring the data to show in the report, we need a way to select the values of interest in a value set.
 A certain value can always be accessed by an index (starting with 0).
 Alternatively, you may also use a name to address a data item.
 However, this requires the parser to store the item under that name.
 To this end, the parser could use a hard-coded name or it somehow retrieves the name to use right from the data file.
 For instance, a CSV file could provide a header line with all the value names.